-Our primary operating expenses include the payment of investment advisory fees to our investment adviser, Capitala Investment Advisors, LLC, our allocable portion of overhead and other expenses incurred by our Administrator in performing its obligations under the Administration Agreement and other operating expenses as detailed below.
-Our investment advisory fee will compensate our investment adviser for its work in identifying, evaluating, negotiating, closing, monitoring and servicing our investments.
-We will bear all other expenses of our operations and transactions, including (without limitation):
+Our primary operating expenses include the payment of investment advisory fees to our investment adviser, our allocable portion of overhead and other expenses incurred by our administrator in performing its obligations under the Administration Agreement and other operating expenses as detailed below.
+Our investment advisory fee compensates our investment adviser for its work in identifying, evaluating, negotiating, closing, monitoring and servicing our investments.
+We bear all other expenses of our operations and transactions, including (without limitation):

-- the cost of our organization; - the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting sales and repurchases of our shares and other securities; - interest payable on debt, if any, to finance our investments;
+- · the cost of our organization; - the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting sales and repurchases of our shares and other securities; - interest payable on debt, if any, to finance our investments; - fees payable to third parties relating to, or associated with, making investments, including fees and expenses associated with performing due diligence reviews of prospective investments and advisory fees; - · transfer agent and custodial fees; - · fees and expenses associated with marketing efforts;

-- fees payable to third parties relating to, or associated with, making investments (such as legal, accounting and travel expenses incurred in connection with making investments), including fees and expenses associated with performing due diligence reviews of prospective investments and advisory fees; - transfer agent and custodial fees; - fees and expenses associated with marketing efforts; - costs associated with our reporting and compliance obligations under the 1940 Act, the Exchange Act, other applicable federal and state securities laws and ongoing stock exchange listing fees; - federal, state and local taxes; - independent directors' fees and expenses; - brokerage commissions; - costs of proxy statements, stockholders' reports and other communications with stockholders; - fidelity bond, directors' and officers' liability insurance, errors and omissions liability insurance and other insurance premiums; - · direct costs and expenses of administration, including printing, mailing, telephone and staff; - · fees and expenses associated with independent audits and outside legal costs; and - all other expenses incurred by either our Administrator or us in connection with administering our business, including payments under the Administration Agreement that will be based upon our allocable portion of overhead and other expenses incurred by our Administrator in performing its obligations under the Administration Agreement, including rent, the fees and expenses associated with performing compliance functions, and our allocable portion of any costs of compensation and related expenses of our chief compliance officer and our chief financial officer and any administrative support staff.
+- costs associated with our reporting and compliance obligations under the 1940 Act, the Exchange Act, other applicable federal and state securities laws and ongoing stock exchange listing fees; - federal, state and local taxes; - · independent directors' fees and expenses; - · brokerage commissions; - costs of proxy statements, stockholders' reports and other communications with stockholders; - fidelity bond, directors' and officers' liability insurance, errors and omissions liability insurance and other insurance premiums; - direct costs and expenses of administration, including printing, mailing, telephone and staff; - fees and expenses associated with independent audits and outside legal costs; and - all other expenses incurred by either our administrator or us in connection with administering our business, including payments under the Administration Agreement that will be based upon our allocable portion of overhead and other expenses incurred by our administrator in performing its obligations under the Administration Agreement such as rent, the fees and expenses associated with performing compliance functions, and our allocable portion of any costs of compensation and related expenses of our chief compliance officer and our chief financial officer and any administrative support staff.